vaneseltine/impute-gender/README.md

 Time-Independent       Time-Dependent

 For any specific name, a logistic regression that captures the functional form of the relationship between year and gender ratio could be suitable.
 However, as above, this is a name-by-name process.
-Creating a robust specification for every name in the SSA database would require some 93xxx regressions, each with a potentially different relationship.
-Some might be approximated by a quadratic term, others would be more accurately captured by a spline.
+There is no useful general pattern of names changing associations from one gender to another.
+Creating a robust specification for every name in the SSA database would therefore require some 91,320 regressions (in the 1880--2012 data), each with a potentially different relationship.
+Some might be approximated by a linear year term, others perhaps a quadratic term, others with more rapid changes could be more accurately captured by a spline.

+Low n

 #### small multiples graph with various weird versions of time-dependent names

+A machine learning approach offers a substantially more efficient process than validating 91,320 separate year-gender-name relationships.

 ## gender data